ruveydacalis/PersonBook/README.md

-# PersonExe
+# PersonBook
-PersonExe is a console application.
+PersonBook is a console application.
 ## There are five operations that the user can select.
 These are :
 #### 1-)List of Person
 #### 2-)Add a new person to the List